 2. The views and the weather.

-It’s so relaxing knowing you only need to walk 30 feet to the water (especially with kids), and amazing to be able to enjoy the views from the house, too.
+It’s so relaxing knowing you only need to walk thirty feet to the water (especially with kids), and amazing to be able to enjoy the views from the house, too.

 The beauty of New England—Upstate New York is no exception—is that you enjoy pleasantly warm, low humidity days, and evenings that have a little chill in the air.

 The lakes run north to south, so on either side you get to enjoy a beautiful show from the sun.
 In our case, the house was west-facing, so we had amazing sunsets every evening.

-There are some properties that are considered lake-front, but have the land split by the road that runs through town (Romulus, in our case), which means you need to cross a 2-lane road to get to the property’s dock and the lake.
+There are some properties that are considered lake-front, but have the land split by the road that runs through town (Romulus, in our case), which means you need to cross a two-lane road to get to the property’s dock and the lake.

 3. Day trip potential galore.

 That said, there are so many cool areas to explore within an hour of Seneca Lake in New York, and it’s worth it to carve out a day or two to see them.

 We ate outside at Viva Taqueria, and gorged on everything from nachos to fajitas to quesadillas.
-It was FAN-tastic, the kids loved it too, and I was happy to have leftovers to bring back to our house for lunch the next day.
+It was FAN-tastic.
+The kids loved it, too, and I was happy to have leftovers to bring back to our house for lunch the next day.

-The neighborhoods surrounding the downtown space are just as charming!
+Afterwards we walked around and found the neighborhoods surrounding the downtown space just as charming!
 Big, historic homes on tree-lined streets, some converted to apartments, others still used as single family homes.

-While we were in Ithaca, we stopped by the Cornell Botanical Gardens with my sister and brother-in-law (the farmers).
+While we were in Ithaca, we stopped by the Cornell Botanical Gardens with my sister and brother-in-law.
 It’s a huge space on the Cornell University campus, with a variety of gardens to walk through—we spent our time in the Mundy Wildflower Garden, which was largely wooded with trails leading up and down hills.

 The last place we visited was Watkins Glen State Park.
-You may recognize the town of Watkins Glen because of its attachment to Nascar (Watkins Glen International is there), something I had no idea about until we drove through on a Saturday around one of the races.
+You may recognize the town of Watkins Glen because of its attachment to NASCAR (Watkins Glen International is there), something I had no idea about until we drove through on a Saturday around one of the races.